What stays the same when objects collide?

 Explosions and recoil are the same idea run in reverse: a system starts at rest with zero total momentum, so the fragments must fly apart with momenta that sum to zero.
 A rifle recoils because the bullet carries forward momentum that the rifle must balance.

 Because momentum is a vector, it is conserved separately in the and directions.
-For a two dimensional collision, resolve every velocity into components, then write a conservation equation for each axis and solve the two equations together.
-This is how you handle objects that collide and move off at angles.
+For a two-dimensional collision, resolve every velocity into components, then write a conservation equation for each axis and solve the two equations together.
+This is how you handle objects that collide and move off at angles, as in the tangled-players question above.

 Exam-style practice questions